mozilla/ecosystem-platform/docs/relying-parties/tutorials/integrating-with-fxa.md

 ## Pre-Development

-Before starting integration, please send a request to fxa-staff[at]mozilla.com to request a short meeting so we can all document our expectations and timelines.
-Please include answers to the following questions in the email:
+Before starting integration, please file an issue in the FXA project in Jira to request a short meeting so we can all document our expectations and timelines.
+Please include answers to the following questions in the issue:

+0. **Do you expect to be a Relying Party or a Resource Server?**
+    Most integrations will be a Relying Party, not a Resource Server.
+[See below for clarification](#relying-party-vs-resource-server) on the differences.

 0. **What type of Relying Party / Resource Server are you integrating?**
     Examples would be, a web site, a native app, a browser, an API, or an extension in the browser.

-    Most integrations will be a Relying Party, not a Resource Server.
-[See below for clarification](#relying-party-vs-resource-server) on the differences.

 0. **Do you know how to implement OIDC/OAuth?**